sladg/nextjs-lambda/README.md

 It will create `next.out/` folder with 3 zip packages.
 One zip Lambda's code, one is dependencies layer and one is assets layer.

 - code zip: include all files generated by next that are required to run on Lambda behind ApiGateway.
 Original handler as well as new server handler are included.
-Use `handler.handler` for custom one or `server.handler` for original one.
+Use `server-handler.handler` for custom one or `server.handler` for original one.
 - dependencies layer: all transpilied `node_modules`.
 Next includes only used files, dramatically reducing overall size.
 - assets layer: your public folder together with generated assets.
 Keep in mind that to public refer file, you need to include it in `public/assets/` folder, not just in public.
 This limitation dramatically simplifies whole setup.
 This zip file is uploaded to S3, it's not included in Lambda code.